Phước Thành province: History

+On 18 September 1961, the province was liberated by the North Vietnam after its provincial city was attacked.

 On July 6, 1965, the Prime Minister of the Republic of Vietnam issued Decree No. 131-NV on the dissolution of Phuoc Thanh province.

 Currently, the place name "Phuoc Thanh" is only used in Phuoc Thanh commune, a commune under Ho Chi Minh City.

 Economy and society

-In addition to the majority of Kinh people living here, there are also ethnic minorities of the Stieng, Maa Churu and Khmer and Cham origin.
-The main religions are Buddhism, Catholicism, Protestantism, worshiping Gods and Ancestors.
+In addition to the majority of Kinh people living here, there were also ethnic minorities of the Stieng, Maa Churu and Khmer and Cham origin.
+The main religions were Buddhism, Catholicism, Protestantism, worshiping Gods and Ancestors.

-Rice is the main crop, followed by secondary crops such as cassava, potatoes and beans.
-The industrial crops grown quite a lot are rubber and coffee.
+Rice was the main crop, followed by secondary crops such as cassava, potatoes and beans.
+The industrial crops grown quite a lot were rubber and coffee.

-Orchards grow many types of fruit trees such as custard apple, orange, tangerine, durian, guava....
-People also grow sugarcane in places near rivers.
+Orchards grew many types of fruit trees such as custard apple, orange, tangerine, durian, guava....
+People also grew sugarcane in places near rivers.

-Forests provide a number of trees such as bamboo, reed, oil wood, firewood, rattan....
+Forests provided a number of trees such as bamboo, reed, oil wood, firewood, rattan....

 Culture

-Phuoc Thanh does not have many relics and scenic spots.
-In addition to rivers and fruit gardens, one can visit Suoi Tien and Tri An waterfall in the south of the province, close to the border with Bien Hoa province.
+Phuoc Thanh did not have many relics and scenic spots.
+In addition to rivers and fruit gardens, one could visit Suoi Tien and Tri An waterfall in the south of the province, close to the border with Bien Hoa province.